 Prof dr Henk van Houtum is Professor Political Geography and Geopolitics at Radboud University Nijmegen is and co-founder and coordinator of the Nijmegen Centre for Border Research .
 In addition, he is a visiting Professor Border Studies at the University of Eastern Finland.
 Before, he also was a research Professor Geopolitics of Borders at the University of Bergamo, Italy

 Henk van Houtum graduated in Economics at the University of Tilburg, The Netherlands (cum laude).
 He wrote a dissertation on the relationship between political borders and economics at the same university.
 In 1998, at the University of Nijmegen, he co-founded the Nijmegen Centre for Border Research.

 He is co-director of the master specialisation on Europe: Borders, Identities and Governance and the master specialisation on Conflicts, Territories and Identities.
-And he is co-editor of the Journal of Borderlands Studies, Association of Borderlands Scholars (ABS).

 These publications deal with the following issues:

 - The philosophy of borders: epistemology and (im)morality of borders, processes of b/ordering and othering